 Steps to Start a Sole Proprietorship in Minnesota

 In Minnesota, establishing a sole proprietorship doesn’t require any formal registration with the state.
-However, there are a few steps to cover to make sure your sole proprietorship business is legally set up.
+However, there are a few steps to cover so your sole proprietorship business is legally set up.
 Here are the general steps involved in starting a sole proprietorship in Minnesota:

 Step 1: Come up with a Business Name

 As a sole proprietor in Minnesota, the owner can operate their business under either their full first and last name.
-However, if they want to operate under a specific business name, registration is required.
+However, registration is required if they want to operate under a specific business name.
 For example, let’s say Sam Newton wants to start a landscaping business.
-Sam can legally operate his business as “Sam Newton,” but if he wants to operate it as “Green Dream Landscaping,” he will need to register it.
+Sam can legally operate his business as “Sam Newton,” but if he wants to operate it as “Green Dream Landscaping,” he will register it.

 Step 2: Verify Name Availability